CortexFoundation/tech-doc/mining.md

 ```

 ### Dependency Version Check
-Ensure we have the correct version of gcc and  go
+Ensure you have the correct version of gcc and go
 gcc/g++ 5.4 or later is required.
 Use g++ --version or gcc --version to check which version you have.
-On Ubuntu, if your version is too old then you can install gcc/g++ 5.4 as follows:
+On Ubuntu, if your version is too old then you can update to gcc/g++ 5.4 as follows:

 ```bash
 sudo add-apt-repository ppa:ubuntu-toolchain-r/test